-Philosophy of Technology Usage in the Primary Grades
+Philosophy of Technology Usage

 There is benefit to the use of technology to support learning.
-Students at CWC Kansas City will be provided with educational opportunities to utilize electronic devices under the supervision of a teacher.
+Students at Citizens will be provided with educational opportunities to utilize electronic devices under the supervision of a teacher.
 Use will always be guided by the Internet Use Policy.
-However, we also believe student learning is more dependent on active, engaging activities involving manipulatives and movement and peer interaction, so we will purposefully limit time on electronic devices.